shangm2/presto/shang/notes.md

 The shift to an event loop model represents a fundamental change in how Presto handles task-level concurrency.
 It’s part of a broader initiative to modernize and streamline Presto’s concurrency architecture, with future improvements planned for stage and query-level components.

+Motivation

+The initial drive for this migration came from a critical production issue where queries from Tableau severely impacted coordinator performance.
+The task scheduler would become a bottleneck, leading to degraded query responsiveness and system instability.
+As a stopgap, we had to deploy a multi-coordinator setup in certain regions to handle the load.
+While this alleviated the immediate pressure, it introduced higher resource costs and fragmented cache usage.
+The event loop migration fundamentally addressed the root cause of the contention, enabling us to confidently return to a single-coordinator architecture—restoring efficiency, reducing operational complexity, and improving cache locality and performance.

 Improvements

 	•	CPU Efficiency: 90% reduction in CPU usage on the Presto task scheduler